ckw017/ckw017.github.io/about.md

 That's a picture of Berkeley's Campanile, with a few rounds of [primitive](https://github.com/fogleman/primitive) run on top of it to try to approximate it using geometric primitives.
 I personally really like the aesthetic, though I'll admit without looking closely it kind of seems like a blown-up low fidelity JPEG.

-<a name="Class-recommendations?"></a>

----
-## Class recommendations?

-I came into Berkeley with above average programming maturity and average math maturity and I'm personally biased towards classes with heavy emphasis on programming, so take this list with a grain of salt

-Definitely take:
-* CS162 - Operating Systems
-    * Requires: CS61ABC, I recommend taking 161 prior as well
-* CS170 - Algorithms
-    * Requires: CS70
-* CS194 - Linux System Administration DeCal
-    * Requires: Enrollment Luck
-    * This is a DeCal run by the awesome students down in the OCF!
-Enrollment is usually really tight though, but the members of the OCF are generally enthusiastic enough to help you out with Linux stuff if you show up during regular hours

-If you like programming:
-* CS161 - Computer Security
-    * Requires: CS61C, high acronym tolerance
-* CS186 - Databases
-    * Requires: CS61BC, strong emotions about disk latency

-If you're interested or think you're interested in two letter hypeisms:
-* CS188 - Artificial Intelligence
-    * Requires: CS61AB
-* CS189 - Machine Learning
-    * Requires: EE126\*, EE127\*, Any STAT upperdiv\*, MATH54, MATH53,
-    * I really recommend taking at least one of the asterisked things before this class
-* EECS127 - Optimization Models in Engineering
-    * Requires: Math54
-    * I think this technically requires the EE16 series but I didn't take them when I took this class and it was mostly fine
-* CS182 - Neural Networks
-    * Requires: Math53, Math54 (127 also works), CS70
-    * By the time I took this class my interest had almost vanished, but its an interesting survey of architectures, intuition behind why some are effective, lots of linalg and lots and lots of little hacks to get things working

 <a name='Can-machines-think?'></a>

 ---